OneStep-elecTRON/onestep-electron.github.io/README.md

 ## 🧐 Why OneStep-elecTRON?

-- **Machine Learning Tracks** Learn machine learning from basic to advanced with hand-crafted and trusted content.
+- [x] **Machine Learning Tracks**: Learn machine learning from basics to advanced with hand-crafted and trusted content.
-- **Phython Learning Tracks** New to machine learning?
+- [x] **Phython Learning Tracks**: New to machine learning?
 Start by getting familiar with **Python**.
-- **Sync Progress with Authetication** Register to keep track of your progress and quizes you have solved.
+- [x] **Sync Progress with Authetication**: Register to keep track of your progress and quizes you have solved.
+Students can learn without logging in too.
-- **Live Code Execution** Execute you python code right away with live code editor integration.
+- [x] **Live Code Execution**: Execute you Python code right away with an integrated code editor.
-- **Interactive Quizzes**.
-Track your learning with interactive quiz, and get your anwsers right away.
+- [x] **Interactive Quizzes**: Track your learning with interactive quiz, and get your anwsers right away.
-- **Run on Colab Integration**.
-Run your machine learning stuff on colab.
+- [x] **Run on Colab Integration**: Practice and learn via hands-on exercises in Google Colab.

 ## 🎉 Requiremenets